-- 1. Students are not permitted to enter campus Hall of Residences housing the opposite sex at any time.
-Students wishing to meet those of the opposite sex must do so in the public areas outside of the Hall of Residences. - 2.
+- 1. Students are not permitted to enter campus Residence Halls housing the opposite sex at any time.
+Students wishing to meet those of the opposite sex must do so in the public areas outside of the Residence Hall. - 2.
 Students should conduct themselves in a way conducive to making the campus as safe as possible for themselves and others.
 For example, they should refrain from handling the fire extinguishers except in training or fire emergency situations. - 3.
 Gambling is not permitted on campus. - 4.
 Firearms and weapons of any sort, including knives large enough to serve as weapons, are not allowed on campus. - 5.
-Physical assault of any kind on anyone is a serious breach of the RTC code of student conduct, as is behavior intended to inflict harm to individuals' emotional well-being or their reputation. - 6.
-Students bringing vehicles to campus must operate them responsibly, with the safety of themselves and others always very much in mind. - 7.
+Physical assault of any kind on anyone is a serious breach of the RTC code of student conduct, as is behavior intended to inflict harm to individuals' emotional well-being or their reputations. - 6.
+Students bringing vehicles to campus must operate them responsibly, with their own and others' safety always very much in mind. - 7.
 Fireworks and firecrackers may not be used on campus. - 8.
-If students organize non-educational activities such as group excursions or activities, these events must be held outside of formal class hours for CE students irrespective of individual students' schedules.
+If students organize non-educational activities such as group excursions or activities, these events must be held outside of formal class hours for CE students irrespective of individual students' schedules and they must not compete or conflict with previously scheduled college-sponsored activities intended for CE students.
 In addition, students participating in such events should not represent themselves as an RTC group and should not use RTC signs or banners.
 Students are responsible for their own safety and conduct during such activities.